nebuly-ai/nos/doc/elastic-quota.md

 over-quota pods) are preempted to make up space.

-Moreover, while the standard Kubernetes quota management computes the used quotas as the aggregation of the resources of the resource requests specified in the Pods spec, Nebulnetes computes the used quotas by taking into account only running Pods in order to avoid lower resource utilization due to scheduled Pods that failed to start.
+Moreover, while the standard Kubernetes quota management computes the used quotas as the aggregation of the resources of the resource requests specified in the Pods spec, nos computes the used quotas by taking into account only running Pods in order to avoid lower resource utilization due to scheduled Pods that failed to start.

 Elastic Resource Quota management is based on the [Capacity Scheduling](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/capacityscheduling) scheduler plugin, which implements the [Capacity Scheduling KEP](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/kep/9-capacity-scheduling/README.md)
-.
-Nebulnetes extends the former implementation by adding the following features:
+. nos extends the former implementation by adding the following features:

 * over-quota pods preemption
 * `CompositeElasticQuota` resources for defining limits on multiple namespaces